mrdoob/three.js/threejs/lessons/threejs-cameras.md

 Title: Three.js Cameras
-Description: How to use Cameras in Three.ks
+Description: How to use Cameras in Three.js

 This article is one in a series of articles about three.js.
 The first article was [about fundamentals](threejs-fundamentals.html).
 If you haven't read that yet you might want to start there.

 Let's talk about Cameras in three.js.
-We covered some of this in the [first article](htreejs-fundamentals.html) but we'll cover it in more detail here.
+We covered some of this in the [first article](threejs-fundamentals.html) but we'll cover it in more detail here.

 The most common camera in three.js and the one we've been using up to this point is the `PerspectiveCamera`.
 It gives a 3d view where things in the distance appear